 Long-Term International Migration (LTIM) estimates are based on data from the International Passenger Survey (IPS), with adjustments made for asylum seekers, non-asylum enforced removals, people resettled in the UK under resettlement schemes, visitor and migrant switchers and flows to and from Northern Ireland.

 The IPS is a sample survey that collects information from passengers as they enter or leave the UK.
-International migration statistics from LTIM and the IPS refer to flows: the movement of people in to and out of the UK during a specific period of time.
-A long-term migrant is defined as someone who changes their country of usual residence for a period of at least one year.
+International migration statistics from LTIM and directly from the IPS refer to flows: the movement of people in to and out of the UK during a specific period of time.
+A long-term migrant is defined as someone who changes their country of usual residence for a period of at least 1 year and is based on the UN recommended definition of a long-term international migrant.
 For more information about the use of the IPS for migration statistics, please refer to IPS Quality Information in Relation to Migration Flows.Back to table of contents

 Short-Term International Migration (STIM) estimates are also derived from the International Passenger Survey (IPS) and refer to flows.
 STIM estimates for England and Wales are available on the basis of 3 definitions: